 The increasing need for electronic identity verification

 Financial institutions, for example, are under more pressure than ever to prevent fraud.
-Alongside the extensive regulatory framework already in existence, financial institutions must now also contend with fresh regulations in the form of the U.S. Treasury Department’s “Customer Due Diligence” (CDD) rule, which requires covered institutions to gather, verify, and record the identities of the actual individuals who own and control a company when that company opens an account with the institution or broker.
+Alongside the extensive regulatory framework already in existence, financial institutions must now also contend with the 2018 regulations from the U.S. Treasury Department’s “Customer Due Diligence” (CDD) rule, which requires covered institutions to gather, verify, and record the identities of the actual individuals who own and control a company when that company opens an account with the institution or broker.